 Like a great number of other watches that feature the same quartz caliber, the new Argonaut 1000 TQ sports the inevitable tri-compax dial layout with a central chronograph hand, 30-minute counter at 9 o’clock, 12-hour totalizer at 6 o’clock and a small-seconds sub-dial at 3 o’clock.

-To make sure that the Argonaut 1000 TQ will sell at the recommended price of €1398, the guys from CX Swiss Military Watch limited the series to only 200 units.
+To make sure that the Argonaut 1000 TQ will sell at the recommended price of €1398, which is clearly on a North side of the price range that the brand usually operates within, the guys from CX Swiss Military Watch limited the series to only 200 units.

 So it is pretty clear that, if you want one, you’ll have to hurry up, since the watch is not to be here for the taking for very long.